GolfOhio.com

 It was a short-lived glory.
 He died 32 days later after catching pneumonia at his own inauguration, and this land and the mill became part of his widow’s estate.

-Check out the 342-yard No. 12 - a par 4 that looks toward Harrison’s tomb, seen as a spire in the near distance.
-The history on this course doesn’t end with the mill, however.
+Check out Aston Oaks Golf Club's 342-yard 12th hole -- a par 4 that looks toward Harrison's tomb, seen as a spire in the near distance.
+The history on this course doesn't end with the mill, however.

 After the death of Harrison’s widow, this land was purchased by a Dr. John Aston Warder, who needed a secluded estate so he could smuggle escaped slaves to freedom.